 - have kidney problems.
-People whose kidneys are not working properly should not take metformin hydrochloride extendedrelease tablets. - have liver problems. - have congestive heart failure that requires treatment with medicines. - drink a lot of alcohol (very often or short-term "binge" drinking). - get dehydrated (lose a large amount of body fluids).
+People whose kidneys are not working properly should not take metformin hydrochloride tablets. - have liver problems. - have congestive heart failure that requires treatment with medicines. - drink a lot of alcohol (very often or short-term "binge" drinking). - get dehydrated (lose a large amount of body fluids).
 This can happen if you are sick with a fever, vomiting, or diarrhea.
 Dehydration can also happen when you sweat a lot with activity or exercise and do not drink enough fluids. - have certain x-ray tests with injectable dyes or contrast agents. - have surgery. - have a heart attack, severe infection, or stroke. - are 80 years of age or older and have not had your kidney function tested.

-What are metformin hydrochloride extended-release tablets?
+What are metformin hydrochloride tablets?

-- Metformin hydrochloride extended-release tablets are prescription medicines that contain metformin hydrochloride.
-Metformin hydrochloride extended-release tablets are used with diet and exercise to help control high blood sugar (hyperglycemia) in adults with type 2 diabetes. - Metformin hydrochloride extended-release tablets are not for people with type 1 diabetes. - Metformin hydrochloride extended-release tablets are not for people with diabetic ketoacidosis (increased ketones in your blood or urine).
+- Metformin hydrochloride tablets are prescription medicines that contain metformin hydrochloride.
+Metformin hydrochloride tablets are used with diet and exercise to help control high blood sugar (hyperglycemia) in adults with type 2 diabetes. - Metformin hydrochloride tablets are not for people with type 1 diabetes. - Metformin hydrochloride tablets are not for people with diabetic ketoacidosis (increased ketones in your blood or urine).

-Metformin hydrochloride extended-release tablets works longer in your body.
-Both of these medicines help control your blood sugar in a number of ways.
+Metformin hydrochloride tablets help control your blood sugar in a number of ways.
 These include helping your body respond better to the insulin it makes naturally, decreasing the amount of sugar your liver makes, and decreasing the amount of sugar your intestines absorb.
-GLUCOPHAGE and metformin hydrochloride extendedrelease tablets do not cause your body to make more insulin.
+Metformin hydrochloride tablets do not cause your body to make more insulin.

-Who should not take metformin hydrochloride extendedrelease tablets?
+Who should not take metformin hydrochloride tablets?
 Some conditions increase your chance of getting lactic acidosis, or cause other problems if you take this medicine.
 Most of the conditions listed below can increase your chance of getting lactic acidosis.

-Do not take metformin hydrochloride extended-release tablets if you:
+Do not take metformin hydrochloride tablets if you:

-- have kidney problems - are allergic to the metformin hydrochloride in metformin hydrochloride extended-release tablets or any of the ingredients in metformin hydrochloride extended-release tablets.
-See the end of this leaflet for a complete list of ingredients in metformin hydrochloride extended-release tablets. - are going to get an injection of dye or contrast agents for an x-ray procedure or if you are going to have surgery and not able to eat or drink much.
-In these situations, GLUCOPHAGE will need to be stopped for a short time.
-Talk to your healthcare provider about when you should stop metformin hydrochloride extended-release tablets and when you should start metformin hydrochloride extended-release tablets again.
-See "What is the most important information I should know about metformin hydrochloride extended-release tablets?"
+- have kidney problems - are allergic to the metformin hydrochloride in metformin hydrochloride tablets or any of the ingredients in metformin hydrochloride tablets.
+See the end of this leaflet for a complete list of ingredients in metformin hydrochloride tablets. - are going to get an injection of dye or contrast agents for an x-ray procedure or if you are going to have surgery and not able to eat or drink much.
+In these situations, metformin hydrochloride tablets will need to be stopped for a short time.
+Talk to your healthcare provider about when you should stop metformin hydrochloride tablets and when you should start metformin hydrochloride tablets again.
+See "What is the most important information I should know about metformin hydrochloride tablets?"

-What should I tell my healthcare provider before taking metformin hydrochloride extended-release tablets?
+What should I tell my healthcare provider before taking metformin hydrochloride tablets?

-Before taking metformin hydrochloride extended-release tablets, tell your healthcare provider if you:
+Before taking metformin hydrochloride tablets, tell your healthcare provider if you: